-EPA Re Your Wate r Testing Results Substance Major Source Units Maximum Goal (MCLG) Action Level (AL) 90th % Level # Homes Sampled Homes Exceeding the AL Comply?
-Copper Plumbing, erosion of natural deposits ppm 1.3 1.3 0.3 32 None YES Lead Plumbing, erosion of natural deposits ppb 0 15 1 32 None YES
+EPA Re EPA Regulations Your Water Testing Res r Testing Result s Substance Major Source Units Maximum Goal (MCLG) Action Level (AL) 90th % Level # Homes Sampled Homes Exceedin the AL g Comply?
+Copper Plumbing, erosion of natural deposits ppm 1.3 1.3 0.4 37 None YES Lead Plumbing, erosion of natural deposits ppb 0 15 3 37 None YES

-US Environmental Protection Agency (USEPA) and state regulations require Snohomish PUD and the systems it supplies to monitor for the presence of lead and copper at household taps in their service area every three years.
-The data above is from samples collected in August and September 2021.
-The next round of required sampling will be conducted in late summer of 2024.
+US Environmental Protection Agency (USEPA) and state regulations require Snohomish County PUD and the systems it supplies to monitor for the presence of lead and copper at household taps in their service area every three years.
+The data above is from samples collected in summer of 2024.
+The next round of required sampling will be conducted in 2027.

-The 90th % Level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
-The results for water tested before it enters household plumbing were even lower.
+\The 90th % Level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
+This value is used to compare to the AL. The results for water tested before it enters household plumbing were even lower.
 This indicates that there is virtually no lead or copper in the water you are provided, but your household plumbing may contribute to the presence of lead and copper at your tap.